 Figure 3-1.
-Intelligent Auto Mode Example
+Intelligent Auto Mode Sample Image

 Figure 3-2.
-Mode Dial at AUTO Position
+Mode Dial at AUTO

-For example, you can't set White Balance to any value other than Auto, and you can't choose a metering method or use exposure bracketing.
-You can, however, use quite a few features, as discussed in Chapter 2, including Flash Mode, some settings of Drive Mode, Focus Mode, and others.
+For example, you can't set white balance to any value other than Auto, and you can't choose a metering method or use exposure bracketing.
+You can, however, use quite a few features, as discussed in Chapter 2, including some settings of flash mode, some settings of drive mode, focus mode, and others.
 You also can use sophisticated options such as the Raw format, which I will discuss in Chapter 4 when I discuss the items on the Camera Settings1 menu.